noiseprotocol/noise_spec/noise.md

     * Copies the output from `DecryptAndHash(remaining_message)` into the `payload_buffer`.

-    * If `final == True` returns two new `CipherState` objects created by calling `Split()`.
+    * If there are no more message patterns returns two new `CipherState` objects by calling `Split()`.

 6. Handshake patterns
 ======================

-A message pattern is some sequence of tokens from "e, s, dhee, dhes, dhse, dhss".
+A message pattern is some sequence of tokens from the set ("e, s, dhee, dhes, dhse, dhss").
 A handshake pattern consists of:

- * A message pattern for the initiator's "pre-message" that only contains "s" and/or "e" tokens
+ * A pattern for the initiator's "pre-message" that is either "s", "e", "s, e", or empty.

- * A message pattern for the responder's "pre-message" that only contains "s" and/or "e" tokens
+ * A pattern for the responder's "pre-message" that is either "s", "e", "s, e", or empty.

  * A sequence of message patterns for the actual handshake messages

-The pre-messages indicate an exchange of public keys was somehow performed prior to the handshake, so these public keys should be inputs to `Initialize()`.
+The pre-messages represent an exchange of public keys that was somehow performed prior to the handshake, so these public keys should be inputs to `Initialize()`.

 The first actual handshake message in the sequence is sent from the initiator